ammarqureshi/ticketing/README.md

 Hosted on : www.ticket-me-now.xyz

 A ticketing microservices app using the publisher-subscriber model architecture running on k8s cluster deployed on Digital Ocean(had free credits :))
 Authentication and authorization implemented with the ability for users to buy tickets that are on sale by other users.
-Stripe is integrated with the app(use test data).
+Stripe is integrated with the app(use test data - https://stripe.com/docs/testing).

 ## Functionality of the app:
 * can signin/signup - production grade authentication